www-ShapeLabs-de/Judo-i-soft-save-plus-to-mqtt-bridge/README.md

 To do this, you must register the system for the cloud service as described in the user manual and create a user account.
 There is also a judo smartphone app for this, but it is of course nicer to have everything in homeassisant :-)

+I've made two Versions of this Project:

+### First Version: esp8266

+A small device to write and read settings to Judo i-soft safe+ water softening system with homeassistant.
 The hardware of this project consists of an ESP8266 in basic circuitry.
 You can also just use a node MCU etc..
 No further components are necessary.

-In the software you have to configure the #define-macros (wifi, mqtt-server, location, name etc).
+### Second Version: python

+This is a small script which can be executed on any platform.
+It only needs to be configured via config_getjudo.py.
+On Linux platforms it is best to include it in the systemd-manager.

+### Config (both versions)
-It is necessary to generate a token.
+In both versions, it is necessary to generate a token.
 To do this, log into the cloud service with your user account on https://www.myjudo.eu.
 After the successful login, you can copy the hexadecimal-token (just take the "knmtoken" not the "judotoken") from the URL in the address bar of the browser.

-The token must then be inserted under #define TOKEN in the code.
+The token must then be inserted under TOKEN in the code.
 The token can be used to create a URL that can also be used to read out the serial number and all other data:

 https://www.myjudo.eu/interface/?token=INSERT_TOKEN_HERE&group=register&command=get%20device%20data

-As a response you get the complete data set, which also contains the serial number of the device at the beginning, which must then be entered in the code under #define SERIALNUMBER.
+As a response you get the complete data set, which also contains the serial number of the device at the beginning, which must then be entered in the code under SERIALNUMBER.

 With this the configuration is finished.
-The software can be flashed into the ESP.
+The software can now be flashed into the ESP, respectively the script can be executed .
 Afterwards the device should set itself up automatically with mqtt-autoconfig in homeassitant with all entities:

 - reading (sensors):
+  - next revision
   - total water consumption
   - total softwater consumption
   - salt stock